windirstat/windirstat/README.md

 * [Disk Inventory X](http://www.derlien.com/) (OS X)
 * [GrandPerspective](http://grandperspectiv.sourceforge.net/) (OS X)

-We're not aware of an alternative for Windows at this moment, but
+We're not aware of an alternative using treemaps for Windows at this moment, but ...

 ## Building from source